JENNIFER WHITE

 Stateless is based on true stories and Yvonne's character Sofie is inspired by the real-life story of Cornelia Rau.

-In Stateless, Sofie echoes that story.
-We see her try to escape her mental health struggles by running away from family, work stress and the traumas of a cult she became involved with.
-Sofie is stopped for questioning and passes herself off as a German backpacker named Eva Hoffman who has lost her passport.
+In Stateless, Yvonne's character Sofie Werner echoes that story.
+We see her try to escape her mental health struggles by running away from family, work stress and the trauma she experiences in a cult she'd become involved with.
+Sofie is stopped for questioning and passes herself off as a German backpacker named 'Eva Hoffman' who has lost her passport.

-In pre-production, we had access to watch an investigation documentary into the detention centre system which featured footage of Rau.
+In pre-production, we had access to watch an Australian documentary investigating the detention centre system which featured footage of Rau.
 In it, her accent was inconsistent.
-She went in and out of her 'put on German accent' and her real Australian voice, particularly when she became emotional and distressed.
+She went in and out of a fake 'German accent' and her real Australian voice, particularly when she became emotional and distressed.

 Picture